 Let us now count degrees of freedom.
 We start with N qubits.
 There are $N_p - 1$ independent plaquette operators (the single constraint mentioned above accounts for the -1).
 Thus putting all of the plaquettes in the ground state leaves n/2 + 1 qubits still undetermined.
 If there are no-dislocations, this means the system can store a single qubit of information - or there is a ground state degeneracy of 2.
-For each pair of dislocations, there is one more qubit unassigned, or the ground state

-Fig. 32.5 A closeup of one of the dislocations in Fig. 32.4.
-For the 5-sided plaquette, the 3-valent vertex is assigned $\sigma_y$ whereas the north, east, south, and west vertices are assigned $\sigma_z, \sigma_x, \sigma_z, \sigma_x$ as in all of the four-sided plaquettes. degeneracy doubles.
-This means that each dislocation is associated with $\mathit{half}$ of a qubit.
+For each pair of dislocations, there is one more qubit unassigned, or the ground state degeneracy doubles.
+This means that each dislocation is associated with half of a qubit.
 How can it happen that a dislocation is associated with half of a qubit?
 Each dislocation traps a Majorana zero mode!
 We have run into Majorana zero modes before in our study of Ising anyons (See Exercise 3.3,9.7, 10.2 and the comments in section 8.2.2).
 In short these are localized operators, two of which constitute a qubit.
 Thus the dislocations themselves have anyon-like properties!
+32.3.1 More General Symmetry Defects While the lattice dislocation provides a particularly vivid example of a symmetry defect, there are other models that can also generate symmetry defects, and one does not have tie the physics to an underlying lattice in general.
+One can think of these symmetry defects in the abstractBarkeshli et al. [2019], or one can construct explicit toy models which have such symmetry defects even without lattice defects (as in Heinrich et al. [2016] for example).
+This is a bit more complicated than we have discussed here, but not too much more!
 Further Reading - The original paper by Bombin [2010] gives a much more detailed study of the properties of the dislocations in the toric code model. - You and Wen [2012] Originated the degrees-of-freedom argument at the end of this chapter.
-This paper also extended the work to Zp toric codes. - more her Exercises Exercise 32.1 Permutation Symmetry of the Toric Code [Easy] What is the permutation matrix for Eq.
+This paper also extended the work to Zp toric codes. - See Burnell [2018] for discussion of the relation between symmetry, condensation, and splitting.
+Exercises Exercise 32.1 Permutation Symmetry of the Toric Code [Easy] What is the permutation matrix for Eq.
 32.1 for the symmetry of the toric code.